 Nominate Undergraduate Students for the TRAC Program

-The TRAC Fellows Program owes much of its success to the helpful support of Lehigh faculty.
-Each spring semester, we recruit a new class of Fellows, and you can help us grow by nominating your best student-writers to become TRAC Fellows.
+The TRAC Fellows Program owes much of its success to the support of Lehigh faculty, staff, and current fellows.
+Each spring semester, we interview a new class of associates.
+You can help us grow by nominating your best student-writers to join TRAC.

 Who are your students who have shown special abilities in writing, oral communication, leadership, organization, and reliability?
-Please consider nominating them for the TRAC Writing Fellows Program!
+Please nominate them for the TRAC Writing Fellows Program!

-We are currently inviting nominations from faculty and staff.
+We invite nominations from Lehigh faculty, staff, and current TRAC Fellows.
 We ask that you please submit your nominations here for students to join our program for the 2025–26 school year here.
 You are able to submit the Google Form multiple times if you would like to nominate several student-writers.
 You can also email intrac@lehigh.edu and attach a Doc or spreadsheet if you would like to nominate a number of students at once.
+Nominations are due by the end of the day on Friday, February 28th, 2025.

 Questions?
-Contact Dr. Justin Greenlee, Director of Writing Across the Curriculum at Lehigh, at intrac@lehigh.edu or call 610-758-4932.
+Contact Dr. Justin Greenlee, Director of Writing Across the Curriculum at Lehigh, at jgg223@lehigh.edu, intrac@lehigh.edu, or call 610-758-4932.

 Brief History

-The TRAC Fellows Program was launched in the fall of 2008 as an initiative of Library and Technology Services to advance writing and communication instruction in courses across the curriculum at Lehigh.
-In the first semester of the 2008–09 pilot year, 15 TRAC Writing Fellows worked with 10 members of the faculty from across all three undergraduate colleges.
+The TRAC Writing Fellows Program launched in the fall of 2008 as an initiative of Library & Technology Services to advance writing and communication instruction in courses across the curriculum at Lehigh.
+In the first semester of the 2008–09 pilot year, 15 TRAC Fellows worked with 10 members of the faculty.
 The successful pilot program paved the way for substantial growth in just a few years.
-As of the Fall 2024 semester, the program boasts a roster of 85 TRAC Fellows serving approximately 1,000 students each semester in courses across the disciplines in all four undergraduate colleges.
-Since its inception, the program has served over 130 faculty and instructors, and approximately 10,000 students.
+As of the Spring 2025 semester, the program has a roster of 82 TRAC Fellows who serve approximately 1,000 students, 25 classes, and 20 faculty each semester.
+In sixteen years, the program has trained about 785 TRAC Fellows, assisted 168 faculty and instructors, TRACed 569 classes, and interacted with 22,106 students.

 Who We Are

-The TRAC Fellows are talented student writers from all undergraduate colleges who are nominated by faculty and selected through a highly competitive application process to work as peer tutors in courses across the disciplines.
+The TRAC Fellows are talented student-writers from all undergraduate colleges who are nominated and selected through a highly competitive application process to work in courses across the disciplines at Lehigh.
 Trained in a rigorous 4-credit seminar course, the fellows assist students with all phases of the writing process, consult with faculty on assignment design, and help with library and database research and the use of educational technologies.

 What We Do

-TRAC Fellows serve as peer tutors who hold individual and small-group draft conferences, read and respond with written feedback to drafts of student works-in-progress, assist students conducting research, and act as resources for students using instructional technologies.
-Each fellow works with no more than 12-15 students.
+TRAC Fellows serve as peer writing coaches who hold individual and small group draft conferences, read and respond with written feedback to drafts of student works-in-progress, assist students conducting research, and act as resources for students using instructional technologies.
+Each fellow works with no more than 12–15 students.
 Large classes therefore require more than one fellow.
-Fellows do not grade student papers, nor do they play any other role in determining grades.
+Fellows do not grade student papers.
+Nor do they play any other role in determining grades.
 Fellows consult with faculty on the use of new instructional technologies, assignment design, and effective use of write-to-learn activities.

 Training

-The Fellows training course explores fundamental theories and practice of pedagogy in three areas:
+The fellows training course — TRAC 100, The TRAC Fellows Seminar — explores fundamental theories and practice of pedagogy in three areas:

 - writing and communication;